 Protocols serve to regulate and control processes - in advance, presently or retrospectively.
-The track "UN\FOLLOW Protocol" questions their structures, interfaces and scope for action with regard to music culture, the music industry and cultural policy.
+The topic "UN\FOLLOW Protocol" questions their structures, interfaces and scope for action with regard to music culture, the music industry and cultural policy.

 The Medienboard Berlin-Brandenburg (MBB) is presenting the seventh MEDIA CONVENTION Berlin (MCB) in cooperation with Medienanstalt Berlin-Brandenburg (mabb) and re:publica on behalf of the states of Berlin and Brandenburg.
-Participants can attend both events with one ticket.

 In 2020 we will again invite creative artists and cultural aficionados to the "Digital Culture Club".
 Our doors are open to all disciplines that wish to present, discuss, and further develop their ideas or projects in a diverse forum.
-Digital participation is at the top of the club's agenda:

 Bro's and circuses: often this is the cliché-laden starting point into digital adventure worlds.
 However, by now amateurs and full-time professionals, the young wild and the young at heart, monsters and avatars come together in front of the screen—connected by fiber optics and stream.